d-markey/squadron/README.md

   // asynchronous suspension gives Squadron a chance to schedule some tasks Future(() => null);

-  // depending on concurrency settings, this cancellation request should cancel the stream task
+  // depending on concurrency settings, this cancelation request should cancel the stream task
   // however the value task should have been scheduled and should complete pool.cancel();

   stream.listen(
     (value) => print('received value: $value'),   // may be called for a few values
-    onError: (e) => print('received error: $e')); // will receive a CancelledException
+    onError: (e) => print('received error: $e')); // will receive a CanceledException

   final result = await future; // should get the task's result
 ```